heikadog/zml/zml.md

 1. Quentin Coyote (@quentincoyote.packmates.org.ap.brid.gy)'s evidence can be viewed here: (<https://archive.today/MG9do>).
 In particular, he was seen with a tattoo of a Greek zeta, a zoophilic dogwhistle, and made several statements in support of zoophiles, comparing zoophilia to the plight of LGBTQ+ people: (<https://archive.today/gM7Ul>).
 1. grey (@hydroblade.bsky.social) expressed support for zoophiles: (<https://archive.today/fVDyw>).
 1. Silver (@silverpupp.bsky.social), Luna (@z00eyluna.bsky.social), WereWolfAndCub (@werewolfandcub.bsky.social), and BenevolentDave (@benevolentdave.bsky.social) are open zoophiles.
+1. Cookie Lover (@lovedacookie.bsky.social) is an open zoophile.
+"Cookie" is a euphemism for a dog's vagina, and their header is a graphic in the colors of the zoophile flag.